Thinking of visiting South Africa with kids and wondering if it’s a good idea, what to expect, or where to go? This guide is for you!

 In case you doubt if you can travel to South Africa with kids, let me tell you that South Africa is a great choice for a family trip.
-It was the first destination that came to mind when we decided that our kids were old enough for a long-haul flight and a non-European trip.
+It was the first destination that came to mind when we decided that our kids were old enough for a long-haul flight and a non-European trip, and it was an amazing trip!

-In this post I share our day-to-day South Africa trip itinerary, tips for family-friendly activities and accommodation advice.
+In this post, I share our day-to-day itinerary for the South Africa trip with kids, tips for family-friendly activities, and accommodation advice.
 It turned out longer than expected, but it has all information you might need in order to prepare for your family trip to South Africa with kids.
+Read on!

 - There is a lot to see and do in South Africa for and with kids.